pheelwell/skoria-site/src/garden/Meta/Note Structure Guidelines.md

 ---
 aliases: [alternative name, abbreviation]
 tags: [tag1, tag2]
-type: Region/Settlement, Locality, NPC, SideNPC, Faction, History, Arc, Plot, Scene, Thing, Deity
+type: Region/Settlement, Locality, NPC, SideNPC, Faction, History, Arc, Plot, Scene, Thing, Deity, Race
 sum:
 - summery of the note in bullet points for refference in gpt templates
 - can have multiple bullet points or just one